Algebra with YASTN tensors#

 , or(1, 1)

 .
-Default is(1, 0)
+The default is(1, 0)

-, i.e. tensora
+, i.e., tensora

 is conjugated.

-- yastn.broadcast(a, *args, axes=0) yastn.Tensor | iterable[yastn.Tensor] [source]#
+- yastn.broadcast(a, *args, axes=0) yastn.Tensor | tuple[yastn.Tensor] [source]#

 Compute tensordot product of diagonal tensor